CZ-NIC/knot/doc/operation.rst

-The last step is importing the signatures from SKR to the KASP db for later use, this is done by ``keymgr import-skr``, followed by (as previously) ``knotc zone-resign`` command.
+The last step is importing the signatures from SKR to the KASP db for later use, this is done by ``keymgr import-skr``, followed by (as previously) ``knotc zone-resign`` command, so that the future zone re-signs are properly planned in the event subsystem.
 Then the future ZSKs and DNSKEY record signatures are ready in KASP db for later usage.

 .. _Controlling running daemon: